Cathay City: Facility

 Cathay Pacific City is located on 4 ha of reclaimed land, located at the southeast corner of the platform of Hong Kong International Airport.
 Cathay Pacific City has 1300000 sqft of space and is one of the largest corporate head office facilities in Asia.

-Cathay Pacific City includes three 10-storey office buildings, a 23-storey staff hotel, a flight training centre with a safety training school, a workshop and storage building, a leisure centre, and an airline stores building.
+Cathay Pacific City includes three 10-storey office buildings, a 23-storey staff hotel, HSBC Cathay City branch, a flight training centre with a safety training school, a workshop and storage building, a leisure centre, and an airline stores building.
 The centre has a 40 m steel pedestrian bridge.

 The head office of Air Hong Kong, as of 2004, is located on the fourth floor of the South Tower of Cathay Pacific City.
 In February 2012, FlightSafety International and Gulfstream Aerospace, in a venture with Cathay Pacific, opened a learning centre for pilots of Gulfstream 450 and Gulfstream 550 aircraft at Cathay Pacific City.
 The centre is not marked with the FlightSafety name.

 The headquarters includes the Cathay Pacific Experience museum, which covers 5000 sqft.
 The main gallery of the museum chronicles the airline's early history.
 The second gallery focuses on the airline's development.
 The third gallery explains the development into the contemporary airline.
+The Headland Hotel, a facility exclusively for Cathay Pacific and associated company employees, is located adjacent to Cathay Pacific City.

 To access Cathay Pacific City employees are required to show electronic passes.